adamretter/xmlss-hands-on-apps/applications/whatithink.com/db/xmlss/whatithink.com/README.txt

 About
 -----
-This is the seewhatithink.com training Web Application for the XML Summer School.
+This is the seewhatithink.com training Web Application for the XML Summer School - www.xmlsummerschool.com

 The application has been re-developed in a pure
 XML application stack for 2011.
 The following technologies and standards are used:
 XQuery, XForms, XSLT, XSL-FO and XML.
-The application run's atop the eXist-db
+The application run's atop the eXist-db Native
-Native XML Database application platform - www.exist-db.org
+XML Database application platform - www.exist-db.org

 Author: Adam Retter <adam.retter@googlemail.com>
 Licence: Apache License Version 2.0